cs50nestm/web/claude/README.md

 # Installing Claude Code
 ## Step-by-step setup guide for macOS

-> **Before you start:** You do not need a Claude subscription to install — the subscription is only required when you log in for the first time.
+> **Note:** You do not need a Claude subscription to install — the subscription is only required when you log in for the first time.

 ---